Fornication/Arkays-Commandment/README.md

 ## Contact

-Official support occurs through the dedicated support channel found at the [Wabbajack Discord](https://discord.gg/wabbajack).
-You can join [my discord](https://discord.gg/SberVMKd8u) for less support-related inquiries and chatting. **DO NOT DM ME ON DISCORD.
+Official support takes place on my discord channel.
+You can join [my discord](https://discord.gg/SberVMKd8u) for less support-related inquiries and chatting as well! **DO NOT DM ME ON DISCORD.
 I WILL NOT PROVIDE SUPPORT FOR YOU IN DMS**.